Best office perk in 2019? It just might be a micro market.

 Using data and promotions

-To successfully launch a micro market, it’s important to incentivize employees to explore it when it’s first installed, and then offer promotions on an ongoing basis to build loyalty.
+To successfully launch a micro market, it’s important to incentive employees to explore it when it’s first installed, and then offer promotions on an ongoing basis to build loyalty.
 An initial promotion could involve pre-loading a set amount of money on employee payment cards, or through use of a code, so they will take advantage of the “free money” to explore the market.
 Digital signage can help advertise promotions and offers can be pushed out to staff in email blasts.
 Promotions come in all shapes and sizes.
 Combos of two or three items can be bundled for savings and will help increase purchases.
 Day-of-the-week promotions can become a habit-forming incentive for employees to take advantage of lower prices on certain items, like tacos on Taco Tuesdays, or sushi on Sushi Mondays.
 Another promotion could focus on healthy eating, by giving employees points for every item they purchase under a set calorie limit.
 Or a healthy happy hour could put salads on sale on Fridays, which has the added benefit of helping move perishable foods toward the end of the week.
 There’s no limit to the different ways promotions can be used to generate interest in the micro market and build a loyal clientele.